• About Us

 Tipu’s Drop

 A cliff at an altitude of 600m, Tipu’s Drop is the ideal spot for a panoramic view of the city.
-It has a gory historic past attached to it too.
+It has a gory historical past attached to it, too.
 Legends say that this was the place where Tipu Sultan forced his prisoners down the cliff to meet their death.
 On a windy night, the wind rustling through the leaves is said to be the screams of these prisoners.

 Tipus Drop, Nandi Hills.
 Image courtesy Rajeshbatta